Thinking About Who I Am

 Identifying Your Needs & Priorities

-As you read these topics, think about which ones matter most to you right now.
-Then, check out the activities and tools in Youth Health & Lifestyle planning pages to help you get started.
+As you read this list, think about which topics matter most to you right now.
+Then, check out the activities and tools in Youth Health & Lifestyle pages to get started.

-- How comfortable am I asking questions or speaking up for myself?
+- How comfortable am I asking questions, sharing concerns, or speaking up for myself?

 - How well do I keep track of my health information, appointments, and records?